|This bridge provides an essential link for bicycles by|

 So what is the difference between the Netherlands, where everyone cycles, and the countries where few people cycle ?

 It's quite simple.
 There are two main points.
-First the high level of subjective safety:
+First the high level of subjective safety achieves this:

 - A cycle ride here is always a pleasure.

 - Street design is such that conflict between motorists and cyclists is rare

 - Cycle routes are often shorter than driving routes

 - You can park closer to your destination

 It's a logical impossibility to expect 40% of journeys by bike if cycling only appeals to 5% of the population.
 That is why cycling here has to be for everyone and why a high degree of subjective safety is vital.
 A high cycling rate and high subjective safety cannot be separated.
 This is why I've highlighted subjective safety in a number of posts.

 If you live in a country where there is a low level of cycling, you live in one where the subjective safety for cyclists is too low for most people to consider cycling.
 Without improving conditions cycling will continue to look like an extreme sport to many people and you will have as much success in increasing the rate of cycling as in convincing the general public to skydive.